-Sidney has more than 30 years’ experience in retailing and investment management industries in Australia and overseas.
-He is the Chairman of The Estate of Sidney Myer and a Trustee of The Sidney Myer Fund, which funds initiatives across a wide range of social and community projects in Australia.
-Sidney is currently the Deputy Chair of the National Portrait Gallery of Australia.
-Additionally, he is a Director of the Yulgilbar Foundation, the Sid and Fiona Myer Family Foundation, Copia Investment Partners and other MFI Group companies.
+Sidney has more than 35 years’ experience in retailing and investment management industries in Australia and overseas.
+He is a Trustee of The Estate of Sidney Myer and a Trustee of the Sidney Myer Fund, which funds initiatives across a wide range of social and community projects in Australia.
+Sidney is currently the Chair of the National Portrait Gallery of Australia Foundation and a Director of the Yulgilbar Foundation, the Sid-and Fiona Myer Family Foundation, Copia Investment Partners and Yulgilbar Group of Companies.

 Sidney was awarded a Member of the Order of Australia (AM) in recognition of his service to the community through a range of philanthropic, rural development and zoological organisations.

 Sidney graduated from Monash University in Economics and Marketing.

 Vallejo was appointed as a Director of MFI in 2015.

 Since 2000, Vallejo has held a variety of senior executive roles including Artistic Director of Performance Space 122, Director of the Dublin Fringe Festival, Artistic Associate of the Melbourne Festival and an executive producer on three indie feature films.
 At Performance Space 122 (2005-2017), he created & led: the COIL Festival; humanities/ideas programs; an initiative to digitally re-imagine live performance; national commissioning awards; international collaborations with the Australia Council, ArtsHouse Melbourne, Théâtre de Gennevilliers (Paris), Théâtre Garonne (Toulouse) and Chelsea Theatre (London); and a variety of innovative residency/producing programs.